You are here

 Our legal basis for processing your personal data for the purposes of sending you the Newsletter via e-mail is based on your consent - by consenting to receiving the Newsletter via e-mail you are giving us permission to process your personal data specifically for the purpose of sending you the Newsletter via e-mail.

-You may withdraw consent at any time by clicking unsubscribe on any of these Newsletters; by e-mailing email@example.com; or calling Magda Wheatley on 020 7594 7990 and asking to be removed.
+You may withdraw consent at any time by clicking 'unsubscribe' at the foot of any of these e-mails; by e-mailing email@example.com; or by calling us on 020 7594 7990 and asking to be removed.